fernando-j-almeida/fernando-j-almeida/README.md

-- 👋 Hi, I’m @fernando-j-almeida
+- 👋 Hi, I’m @fernando-j-almeida <Fernando Jorge Almeida>
-- 👀 I’m interested in ...
+- 👀 I’m interested in kubernetes, CI/CD, Rancher
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Rancher
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Alticelabs
-- 📫 How to reach me ...
+- 📫 How to reach me fernando-g-almeida@telecom.pt

 <!---
 fernando-j-almeida/fernando-j-almeida is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.